International Education Week

 Monday 17 November: NYU London Visit

 NYU’s first campus was founded in 1831 in New York City and since then NYU has grown its global presence with two additional degree awarding campuses in Abu Dhabi and Shanghai.
 In addition, NYU has 13 global study away centres throughout the world, including London.
-Colleagues from NYU London will be hosting an information session for interested LSE staff and faculty to learn more about NYU and its global presence.
+Colleagues from NYU London will be hosting an information session for LSE colleagues to learn more about NYU and its global presence.

 Thursday 20 November: LSE Global Programmes

 LSE teaches global audiences on its London Campus every academic year through various options of academic study and an incredible suite of public lectures and events.
-LSE’s global reach is further expanded through its membership of the University of London - a unique federation of 17 of some of the world’s most prestigious universities and institutions.
+LSE’s global reach is further extended through the University of London programmes - a suite of 12 LSE directed UG degrees offered to nearly 9000 students either online or at one of 32 Teaching partners worldwide.

-Join the LSE Global Programmes team for an information session on Thursday 20 November to learn how the programme works, the impact it makes on students globally and our relationship with recognised teaching centres around the world.
+Join the LSE Global Programmes team for an online information session on 20 November from 12.30-1:15pm on LSE's role in these programmes, the impact it makes on students globally and our relationship with recognised teaching centres around the world.
 Register here.

 Friday 21 November: Closing the Awarding Gap through Equitable Assessment and Support